 What is your theoretical orientation?

-A. I use an eclectic approach to counselling and decide on a person by person interventions and counselling strategies to use.
-I draw from my basis what background in Adlerian Psychology and use many modalities such as cognitive behavioural, solution-focused, emotion-focused, expressive and art therapies.
+I use an eclectic approach to counselling and decide on a person by person basis which interventions and counselling strategies to use.
+I draw from my background in Adlerian Psychology and use many modalities such as cognitive behavioural, emotion-focused, mindful practices, lifespan integration, EMDR, expressive and art therapies.

-A. My fee for the standard 50 minute counselling session is $100, which is payable by cash or cheque at the end of each session.
+My fee for a 60 minute counselling session is $120.00 plus 5% gst, which is payable by cash, cheque, credit card or e transfer at the end of each session.
 In order to help those for whom cost is an issue, I may provide services on a sliding scale.